The Benefits Of Homework: 10 Suggestions From Experts

 Here are some of the actual benefits of homework, from an educational perspective:

 - Class time isn’t enough to learn the material fully.
 You can only spend so much time in a classroom, and most classes last anywhere from 45 minutes to an hour and a half.
 You spend a lot of time in class per week, but it’s still not quite enough.
 Reading your textbook and answering discussion questions or doing math problems, on your own time, helps reinforce the material you were taught in class.
+If you need to get homework done fast, ask professionals to help you.

 - Practice makes perfect.
 The more you practice, the better you become.
 Repetitive practice strengthens your long term memory and enhances the learning process, especially for subjects like math that require a lot of rote repetition.
 Whether you’re solving algebraic equations or answering discussion questions about the Civil War, you’re reinforcing your memory of the material.